 • To create this wireframe, I used Sketch.

 After the internal and external user test, we use "Keep, Fix, Change" (K.F.C.) tool to execute the feature or UI elements.

 The colours we chose were meant to emulate the rich Chinese Canadian history in Vancouver Chinatown as well as draw visitors into the stories experiences.
 We used red as our primary brand colour as it has strong associations with Chinese culture.
 Neutral supplementary colours are Ebony, Racing Green, Smokey Grey, Harvest Gold, and Pale Grey.

 We used a Chinese character meaning “history” for our logo to draw the connection to the past.
 We have “故” as our visual emblem, which represents our concept of past hidden stories.

 At the beginning of the project, my biggest fear was how to build an AR app pipeline.
-It didn’t have experience with xR design.
+I didn’t have experience with xR design at the time.
 When I created a wireframe for a website, I can imagine how they would look like in my mind.
-A website is a page by page, but AR is frame by frame.
+A website is a page by page, but AR is frame by frame and 3D elements.
 With AR, I needed to combine with the physical space.
 We talked to some specialist from different companies to understand AR more.
 Wilson Tang from Yumebau gave us some feedback and explained the user experience in AR.
 I realized that I needed to think about the layers between.
 Our programmers helped me to implement the UI into the Mockup and tested it.
 We set right next to each other in order to get the immediate feedback and visualized it.